 “This delay has forced applicants to absorb exorbitant fees, along with threats of possibly losing site control,” they noted.

-The four New Jersey Social Equity Cannabis applicants requested action on issues.
+The four NJ Social Equity Cannabis applicants requested action on issues.

 Their number one demand is for the winners to be announced at the meeting tomorrow night.
 They would also like this done before the first adult-use round of license applications is announced.
 Unfortunately, it’s not on the agenda.

-Chandler noted that in the 2018 medical cannabis round, many of the applicants lost by only 20 to 40 points out of 1000.
+Chandler noted that in the 2018 medical cannabis round, many applicants lost by only 20 to 40 points.
+It was out of 1000.

-Chandler is a native of Hackensack in Bergen and applied for a vertical license with a location in Ewing in Mercer County.
+Chandler lives in Hackensack in Bergen County.
+He applied for a vertical license with a location in Ewing in Mercer County.